leoniesmits/wafs/app/static/README.md

 ##### Before 22/02:
 - [ ] __Filter the data.__
-    - [ ] use .map to make new array with data I'll use
+    - [x] use .filter to make new array with data I'll use
-    - [ ] Take out everything I don't need/take everything I do
+    - [x] Take out everything I don't need/take everything I do
+    - [ ] use .map to assign names to the values in object
 - [ ] __Figure out how to use transparency.js.__
     - [ ] Figure out what data has to go where
     - [ ] Figure out how to put data in an object or array